microsoft/onnxruntime/docs/performance/tune-performance.md

 ### Mimalloc allocator

-OnnxRuntime supports overriding memory allocations using mimalloc allocator, which is a general-purpose fast allocator.
+OnnxRuntime supports overriding memory allocations using mimalloc allocator, which is a general purpose fast allocator.
 See [mimalloc github](https://github.com/microsoft/mimalloc).
-- Depending on your model and usage mimalloc can deliver single - or double-digits improvements.
+- Depending on your model and usage mimalloc can deliver single or double digit improvements.
 The GitHub README page describes various scenarios on how mimalloc can be leveraged to support your scenarios. mimalloc is a submodule in the OnnxRuntime source tree.
 - On Windows, one can employ `--use_mimalloc` build flag which would build a static version of mimalloc and link it to OnnxRuntime.
 This would redirect OnnxRuntime allocators and all new/delete calls to mimalloc.
 Currently, there are no special provisions to employ mimalloc on Linux.
 This can be done via LD_PRELAOD mechanism using pre-built binaries that you can build/obtain separately.

 ### Thread management

-Follow the best practices for [thread management](https://github.com/microsoft/onnxruntime/blob/master/docs/FAQ.md#how-do-i-force-single-threaded-execution-mode-in-ort-by-default-sessionrun-uses-all-the-computers-cores) to suit your ONNX Runtime environment.
 ONNX Runtime allows different [threading implementation](https://github.com/microsoft/onnxruntime/blob/master/docs/NotesOnThreading.md) choices for OpenMP or non-OpenMP.
+There are some best practices for [thread management](https://github.com/microsoft/onnxruntime/blob/master/docs/FAQ.md#how-do-i-force-single-threaded-execution-mode-in-ort-by-default-sessionrun-uses-all-the-computers-cores) to customize your ONNX Runtime environment.

 * If ORT is built with OpenMP, use the OpenMP env variable to control the number of intra op num threads.
 * If ORT is not built with OpenMP, use the appropriate ORT API to control intra op num threads.
 * Inter op num threads setting - is used only when parallel execution is enabled, is not affected by OpenMP settings, and should